MerQSquadGaming/SinMod-7DTD-A19/README.md

 •	SinModTraps - (v1.3) - Added a fire trap that can be learned in the advanced engineering perk.
 Craft the empty fire trap, fill it with gas and watch your enemies burn.
 Once gas has deplete just refill and repeat.<br>
 •	SinModVehicleHorns - (v1.3) - Changed the sound of all vehicle horns.<br>
 •	SinModWorkingKitchen - (v2.4) - Unlocked through the Master Chef skill level 3, allows you to craft stoves that work as campfires, and sinks that can be used a storage and can give you clean drinking water or murky water.
 Place empty jar in hand left click for drinking water or right click for murky water.
 To craft sink you must craft a sink filter and then use filter to craft sink.<br>
+•	SinModVIP - (v1.2) - Custom trader "Trader Sin" who carries decor blocks and loot not locked behind secret stash.
+Trader is designed for use with our donators, resets inventory like regular trader.<br>
 <br>
 <h2>Newly Added</h2>
+•   SinModAnimalTraps - (v1.0) - Rabbit and chicken traps require bait to use and over time has a chance to spawn feathers, raw meat, eggs or leather.<br>
+•	SinModVIP - (v1.2) - Custom trader "Trader Sin" who carries decor blocks and loot not locked behind secret stash.
+Trader is designed for use with our donators.<br>
 •	SinModWhackAWeed - (v1.1) - Easy to craft grass cutter, allows you to clear grass from ground and not deplete your stamina.<br>
 •	SinModSteelBars - (v1.0) - Upgrade iron bars to steel bars using Forged Steel, or make steel bars straight from the forge with a crucible.<br>
 •	SinModPOILoot - (v1.0) – Cardboard box top piles and double stacked boxes are now lootable in all prefabs.
 Time to see whats in the garages!<br>
 <br>
 <h2>Change Log</h2>
+•   Added all new animal traps for chickens and rabbits.<br>
+•   Added custom trader who sells decor blocks for base and all other trader loot. <br>
 •   Changed loot quanity and groups for Donor Crate.<br>
 •   Changed sinks to use cloth instead of air filter, as air filter was removed by TFP.<br>
 •   Fixed fire trap EXP exploit.<br>